This Writer Gal

 Being a fan of supernatural horror that teeters on religion, I enjoyed this book so much.
 There was information about black mass and how demon possession works.
 It was as if the writer was giving readers an introduction course on Occultism.
 I have to warn those who haven’t seen the movie, that this book contains explicit language pertaining religious figures.
 So, be warned.

 Even though I finished this book a few days ago, I cannot help but recall the moment in the book when the demon (that has possessed Regan) sensing Father Merrin has arrived at the house and calls out his name “Merrin!!” in a loud, terrifying voice.
 By the way it was the same demon that Father Merrin had fought with a long time ago.
 I visualised how that sounded; the booming voice, the sound that resonated from top floor to the entrance hall downstairs.
 I found this more terrifying than when Regan turns her head around.
 That moment is going to take a while to leave my memory.
-But this goes to show what an exceptional writer Wiliam Peter Blatty is, in gifting the readers the ability to put words on the pages into visualisation.
+But this goes to show what an exceptional writer Wiliam Peter Blatty was, in gifting the readers the ability to put words on the pages into visualisation.

 I really should add that this book is not exactly for the faint-hearted.